 Follow the beat to this northern city of reinvention, where old industrial districts are hip cultural hubs, uber-cool DJs turn restauranteurs, and the whole place thrums with music, art and nightlife.

-A bit bohemian, a lot Bavarian, it would be a crime not to drop into this vast pleasure palace beneath Albert Hall.
+Start your day with a bit bohemian, and a lot Bavarian.
+It would be a crime not to drop into this vast pleasure palace beneath Albert Hall.
 Brunch on cronuts, cruffins and a malty shake, get your glow on with smashed avo on toast, or press your table’s ‘Push for Prosecco’ button – it’s never too early here.

 One of the few libraries in the world that upstages the books, you’ll be in more awe of the gothic architecture here than you will be of the books – which include some of the rarest ever made.
 If you can drag yourself away, check out the collections in the Rylands Gallery too.

-Run by The Unabombers, who made their mark on the Manc music scene before turning their attention to hip eateries, Refuge is one of the best restaurants in Manchester.
+By lunchtime, you'll probably have your appetite back.
+Run by The Unabombers, who made their mark on the Manc music scene before turning their attention to hip eateries, Refuge, located in the Kimpton Clocktower Hotel, is one of the best restaurants in Manchester.
 The small plates and sharing dishes are inspired by The Unabombers travels.
 Hungry and on a budget?
 Get the no-nonsense £7.50 People’s Lunch.

 If you ever find yourself wondering what to do in Manchester, get thee to the Northern Quarter.
 The city’s creative neighbourhood teems with hipster hangouts.
 Lose a few hours flicking through Vinyl Exchange’s two floors of records and CDs, or lose yourself in Afflecks, a vast emporium of indie eclectica.

-If shopping has left you light of pocket, take in the Northern Quarter's strong>dazzling street art.
+While there's daylight, Manchester has some stunning street art to see.
+If shopping has left you light-of-pocket, take in the Northern Quarter's strong and dazzling street art.
 In 2016, the world's most talented street artists gathered here for the Cities of Hope festival, transforming an area just minutes from Picadilly.
 There are colourful surprises around every turn.
 A giant blue tit on an office building.
 Enormous Manchester bees.
 A Greek god in a car park.
 And cats, many cats, in space hats.

 This place has won just about every award you would want for your hotel of choice, from ‘Coolest Boutique’ to ‘Most Stylish Independent’.
 Why?
 It’s deeply tactile (brass, leather, velvet, sky-high thread counts), pays attention to the details (homemade biscuits, big mugs, waffle robes), and its location is awesome.